soubhikbarari/svmkR/README.md

 ### Authors

+**This version was forked from the TNTP version in July 2022 by [Soubhik Barari](soubhikbarari.com) while at Momentive.ai (maker of SurveyMonkey) and optimized for internal usage (e.g., faster reads, more verbose outputs, handling of API errors and edge cases, etc.).**

 The [first version of this package](https://github.com/cloudyr/Rmonkey) was written by Thomas Leeper.
 It worked with version 2 of the SurveyMonkey API.